pombase/website/src/docs/documentation/gocams.md

 -------

-### Overview of Available GO-CAM Models and Project Scope: Intended and Completed Work
+### Overview of Available GO-CAM Pathways and Project Scope: Intended and Completed Work

 GO-CAMs, or Gene Ontology Causal Activity Models, are a framework developed within the Gene Ontology (GO) project to represent complex